maiaiia/uni-lecture-notes/Sem II/OS/Practice Problems.md

 >>```c
 >>```

+## Pipe.
+FIFO
+### Calin
+>[!todo]- 4.
+Write a program that creates a child process.
+The two communicate through a pipe.
+The parent reads a string with >25 characters and sends it to the child, which removes 1 vowel and sends it to the parent, which removes the first and the last character and sends it to the child back which removes again a vowel and sends it back .... and so on untill the string contains 3 or less characters.
+>
+>```c
+>```

+>[!todo]- 5.
+Write two independent programs A and B that communicate using fifos.
+Program A reads words from keyboard and send them to process B, receiving back the word in uppercase letters and a number representing the number of letters of the word.
+Program B received from A a word, computes the corresponsing word with uppercase letters and number of letters and sends these to to program A. This continues in a loop, untill program A sends word "000" and receives back the same word and number 0 and terminates.
+So doesa program B, when received "000", sends to A "000" and number 0 and terminates.
+>
+>```c
+>```

+>[!todo]- 6.
+Six children are in a circle, playing the alphabet game.
+One of them starts with A, the next continues with B and so on, until they reach Z.
+A dice determines the player that starts the game.
+Write a program with 6 processes to model this game: each process receives a letter, prints out their ID and the next letter in the alphabet and sends it to the next process.
+The transmission of data is unidirectional throughout the game.
+Use a random function to determine the player that starts the game (players are named: 1, 2, 3, 4, 5, 6).
+Print out the number of the player that finishes the alphabet.
+Solve the problem using pipes.
+>
+>```c
+>```

+>[!todo]- 7.
+Model problem 6 such that one of the 6 children randomly skips an alphabet letter.
+When this mistake happens, the direction of the game is changed.
+You will need an additional set of pipes, in order to have one for each direction of the game (clockwise/counterclockwise).
+Solve the problem using fifos.
+>
+>```c
+>```

+### Horea
 >[!todo]- 6.
 Create a C program that generates N random integers (N given at the command line).
 It then creates a child, sends the numbers via pipe.
 The child calculates the average and sends the result back.
 >
 >>[!code]